appbaseio/reactive-manual/docs/v1.0.0/map-components/ReactiveMap.md

 - **componentId** `String`
     unique identifier of the component, can be referenced in other components' `react` prop.
 - **appbaseField** `String`
-    DB data field to be mapped with the component's UI view, usually of a geopoint (i.e. location) data type and used for rendering the markers on the map.
+    DB data field to be connected to the component's UI view, usually of a geopoint (i.e. location) data type and used for rendering the markers on the map.
 - **title** `String or HTML` [optional]
     title of the component to be shown in the UI.
 - **size** `Number` [optional]